Catalonia’s Romantic Hotel la Plaça

 Offering a setting with its own vineyard and comfortable rooms, the Hotel La Plaça looks out over stunning countryside and Gavarres hills.
 This is on the renowned Dali Route where visitors can explore locations from the artist’s life.

-The Costa Brava is a short drive away and the city of Girona is within easy reach.
+The picturesque village of Cadaques (home to the Salvador Dali House Museum) and the Costa Brava is a short drive away and the city of Girona is within easy reach.
 Exploring Madremanya is a must with its cobbled stone streets and large square or Carrer Processo.
 Buildings appear to be original and are tastefully restored in an eco-friendly way with repect for their history.
 The narrow corridors are so quiet, at times, you might think the town is deserted.
 Many cats make their home on the windowsills and steps taking in the rays of sunshine on a warm afternoon.

 My visit was during the shoulder season and the narrow cobbled streets provide a delightfull opportunity to explore the town and imagine you are a character in a period piece.
 I never saw another sole as I made my way up and down the paths.
 Around each passageway I was unsure if I would end up in someone’s backyard or at a dead end overlooking an incredible vista.
 The town is small and easy to explore on foot, but you’ll want to linger and take it all in.
 It’s not often you can be solo in such dramatic and historical surroundings.
 I spent a good deal of pensive time wondering what it would be like to live here, not only many years ago, but today; what a different, simple pace of slow living.